Infinitely Losing My Edge

 I'm losing my edge.

-To all the kids in Lagos and London.
+To all the kids in Milan and Calgary.

 I'm losing my edge.